-See Mayan Jaguar Days for 2020 below and an update to the Tucson Jaguar situation.
+See Mayan Jaguar Days for 2021 to 2025 below and an update to the Tucson Jaguar situation.

 Ix (eesh) is Mayan for Jaguar

-Since 1996 when I first encountered a Black Jaguar in a vision (story below) and most especially from early 2019 to early 2020 Black Jaguar has been growing in my field of awareness.
+Since 1996 when I first encountered a Black Jaguar in a vision (story below) and most especially from early 2019 to well into 2020 Black Jaguar has been growing in my field of awareness.

 In January of 2019 I was scrolling through the top 100 good news stories we might not have heard about.
 One of them was on the increasing population of Jaguars in Central America.